FagnerNSZ/bedrock-laradocker/README.md

 # bedrock-laradocker
 using bedrock and laradocker

 ------ RUM BERDROCK WORDPRESS IN LARADOCKER------

-1 - In the past for aplucation, in my case in bedrock
+1 - In the past for aplication, in my case in bedrock
 	obs: your ladadocker folder will stay inside the bedrock folder so that the settings are applied to the Docker container in our case we will use the laradocker.

 2 - Enter the folder and inside install the laradocker